1. Quick Facts

 • 5 mg = 1.000 mL (100.0 units)

-TB-500 is most commonly administered as a subcutaneous injectable regenerative peptide compound.
+TB-500 is most commonly administered as a subcutaneous injectable regenerative peptide.

 - Primary Route: SubQ Injection